mukmalone/ros_turtle_bartender/README.md

 Using the terminal when inside the `~/webserver` directory run `npm install` command to grab all of the node_modules required.

-If you do not have nodjs install you can do so by using the command:
+If you do not have nodjs installed you can do so by using the command:

 `- # Using Ubuntu
 - curl -sL https://deb.nodesource.com/setup_15.x | sudo -E bash -